klooj/nvimrc-lua/README.md

 ### near term todo

 [ ] instructions; maybe even a script, makefile, and/or dockerfile.
-    + language servers, pyenv, and other extras. maybe just throw my daily build script in here?
+\t    + language servers, pyenv, and other extras. maybe just throw my daily build script in here?
 [ ] remove every file and folder that is not actively in use.
 [ ] finsh new statusline
 [ ] finish snippets